-The King County story illustrates the place of community engagement at the heart of the work for collective impact.
-Recognizing that community engagement at the health of the work for concentre impact neceginging that encourage innovation, the health department built flexibility into the parameters of its Communities of Opportunity initiative.
+community engagement at the heart of the work for collective impact.
+Recognizing that community engagement requires trust and elements of community control and also wanting to encourage innovation, the health department built flexibility into the parameters of its Communities of Opportunity initiative.
 Foundation partners were holding the department accountable for leaving room for the community to choose its strategies and desired outcomes for impacting health, housing, and economic equity.
 So rather than predefining the activities, it built a process for community members to co-design them and advise the backbone structure, with staffing assistance from public health and the foundation.